department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/call-center/call-center-appendix.md

 ### Phone support

  - HRC representatives will answer phone calls from 7am to 7pm Central time on 855-574-7286.
 800-829-4833 is the TTY number.
-Options for potential 24 hours a day coverage (e.g., expanding HRC hours, partnering with another call center) will be investigated.
+Options for potential 24 hours a day coverage (e.g., expanding HRC hours, partnering with another contact center) will be investigated.

  - A vets.gov specific toll free number will be created and utilized.
 This will enable improved metrics collection and the simplest user experience.

- - HRC will maintain automated call greetings and messages for the vets.gov phone line (initial answer, call center closed, etc.)
+ - HRC will maintain automated call greetings and messages for the vets.gov phone line (initial answer, contact center closed, etc.)

  - Vets.gov will provide approved templates for calls for its products to include what information must be collected.